Last Updated on February 2, 2026 by Kieran Beckles

 Set Up Time

-I underestimated the setup time for the High Anxiety crate.
-It took me over an hour and I needed my wife to help at different points during the setup.
 It’s a two-person job, so enlist a family member or friend and set aside some time.
 It was by far the most time-consuming crate setup I’ve encountered in my 8 years of reviewing dog products.
-We had some screws come loose after 3 years, but Impact was quick to send out replacements free of charge.

 No Wheels

-The High Anxiety crate is heavy.
-The military-grade handles help when it comes to moving the crate, but it’s big and awkward.
-Impact missed a trick with the design by failing to include wheels.
-I’ve tested out dog crates with wheels, and it makes life much easier moving them in and out of the car or garage.
+Impact missed a trick by failing to include wheels.
+I’ve tested dog crates with wheels, and they make life much easier when moving them in and out of the car or garage.

 Can’t Be Collapsed